amiruddin6521/MYWorkoutTracker/README.md

 $ git clone https://github.com/amiruddin6521/MYWorkoutTracker.git

 ## Contributing
-Pull requests are not welcome right now until further notice.
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.

 ## License
 This code is for my final year project (degree) purposes, no license attaches to it.